 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Created 111 years ago, the Semper Vivus featured a pair of generators that were turned to a pair of gasoline engines.
-These generators send power to a bank of batteries and to motors which are built in to the front hubs.
+Created 111 years ago, the Semper Vivus featured a pair of generators that were turned into a pair of gasoline engines.
+These generators send power to a bank of batteries and motors which are built into the front hubs.
 This is truly not all that different from the hybrid drive systems we have today.

 The example seen here is an exact working replica that Porsche engineers have built from Porsche’s sketches, photos, and extensive research.
 The Semper Vivus was on display at the New York Auto Show during media days, before being shipped to the Porsche Museum in Stuttgart where it goes on display on May 10.

 Visitors to the museum on May 21 & 22 can go for a ride in the unique piece of motoring history.